vareger/zksync-aa-tests/README.md

 # Paymaster
 This paymaster contract is used for paying user's fees in any ERC20 token.
-All logic is implemented in validateAndPayForPaymasterTransaction function, that will be called automaticaly when user will send any kind of transaction and pass aditional parameters for paymaster.
+All logic is implemented in validateAndPayForPaymasterTransaction function, that will be called automaticaly when user send any kind of transaction and pass aditional parameters for paymaster.

 Example of using this paymaster is shown in scripts/paymasterFunctionality.test.ts.